Hartford Car Accident Attorneys

 How Much Money Can You Get From a Car Accident Settlement?

 While we can't give you an exact estimate without first knowing the details of your case, in general, the value of your settlement will depend entirely on how severe your injuries are.
 If you suffered minor injuries (whiplash, soft tissue injuries, etc.) your settlement may be anywhere from $10,000 to $25,000.

 If you experience more serious injuries (those requiring surgery or with long-lasting effects), you may receive a settlement in the $50,000 to $75,000 range.
 For injuries resulting in paralysis or long-term disability, you may be entitled to several hundred-thousand or even millions of dollars.
-For a more accurate estimate, reach out to our team today for a free consultation.
+For a more accurate estimate, reach out to our Hartford car accident lawyers today for a free consultation.

 How Long After a Car Accident Can You Claim for Damages?